DigiNode-Tools/diginode-tools/docs/rpi_setup_macos.md

 ![Choose Storage in Raspberry Pi Imager](/images/macos_setup_3_2a.png)

 Select the external SSD you are going to use for your DigiNode.

 (Note: You should have already connected the SSD to your Mac in STEP 1.
 If you have not already done so, connect it now.
 It should show up in the list.
 If you still don't see it, try unplugging and reconnecting it.
 Once it appears, click on it to select it.)

-!!!
-BE VERY CAREFUL TO SELECT THE CORRECT DRIVE: The contents of the drive will be completely erased in the next step !!!
+***!!!
+BE VERY CAREFUL TO SELECT THE CORRECT DRIVE: The contents of the drive will be completely erased in the next step !!!***

 (In this example, we are using a Samsung SSD.
-The system also has a Time machine backup drive connected.)
+The system also has a Time Machine backup drive connected.)

 ![Choose Storage in Raspberry Pi Imager](/images/macos_setup_3_2b.png)